AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 end;
 ```

-All classical control flow construsts are supported, including goto statements
+All classical control flow constructs are supported, including goto statements
 and exception handling.
 However, to ensure that no uninitialized scalar
 variables can be read, they are necessarily handled in the most pessimistic
 way.
 For example, in the following code, the check ensuring that `F` is